 Analysis | What the Jan.
-6 committee is hoping to learn from Trump White House documents
+6 committee hopes to learn from Trump White House documents

 What exactly did Trump do on Jan.
 6?

-Committee members have said that they want to trace every minute of Trump’s day during the attack.
-Who did he meet with before he gave the speech on the Ellipse to the rioters who would later storm the Capitol?
+Committee members have said that they want to trace every minute of Trump’s day.
+Who did he meet with before he gave the speech on the Ellipse to his supporters, some of whom would later storm the Capitol?
 What outtakes of the speech can the committee get ahold of?
 What meetings did he attend and who was there?
 Who did he talk to during the attack?
 Who came to the White House before, during or after the attack?
-What kind of discussions let up to the tweet he sent that afternoon during the attack accusing Pence of not “having the courage” to undermine the election results.
+What kind of discussions led up to the tweet he sent that afternoon during the attack accusing Pence of not “having the courage” to undermine the election results?

-The committee told Ivanka Trump on Thursday that it already understands that she twice talked to her father, trying to convince him to tell the rioters to leave the Capitol.
+The committee told Ivanka Trump on Thursday that it already understands that she twice talked to her father, trying to persuade him to tell the rioters to leave the Capitol.

-White House logs, calendars, schedules and meeting transcriptions — including everyone in attendance virtually or in person — can help shed light on all of this.
+White House logs, calendars, schedules and meeting transcriptions — including everyone in attendance virtually or in person — could help shed light on all of this.

 “January 6 is a very important day,” Rep. Adam Kinzinger (R-Ill.) has said.
 “We will get every bit of detail that we can possibly get on that.”
 Trump specifically went to court to try to stop the committee from getting White House diaries, calendars, visitor logs and telephone calls on that day.
 He also objected to the government releasing notes about and drafts of his Jan.
 6 speech.